GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 7. Click the "Sign In" button.

-8. A browser window will open outside of IDEA.
+8. A browser window opens outside of IDEA.

 9. If you have more than one Google account logged into the browser, select the one that has access to the application you want to debug.
 If that account is not shown, click "Add Account" and login to the account that can manage the application.

-10. You'll be asked to grant a list of permissions to IDEA.
+10. You are now asked to grant a list of permissions to IDEA.
 After waiting a few seconds for the button to activate, click "Allow".

   ![](images/permissions.png)